Celtic vs Hearts predictions, team news, betting tips, odds and Bet Builder

 TV Sky Sports Football and Sky Sports Main Event

-Celtic meet Hearts in a final-day title decider in the William Hill Scottish Premiership at Celtic Park on Saturday.
+Celtic meet Hearts in a final-day title decider in the William Hill Scottish Premiership at Celtic Park today.

 Hearts have a one-point lead over 55-time champions Celtic so Derek McInnes's men must avoid defeat if they are to win the league for the first time since 1960.